 - ½ teaspoon salt

-- In a large bowl, mix together pumpkin puree, condensed milk, egg yolks, brown sugar, flour, cinnamon, all spice and salt.
+- In a large mixing bowl, mix together pumpkin puree, condensed milk, egg yolks, brown sugar, flour, cinnamon and salt until smooth.

 - Cool the pumpkin pie completely on a wire rack for at least 2 hours.
 Serve the pie with homemade whipped cream, if desired.